Thomas Michl

 Advisor, 2017 Colgate University Fed Challenge Team, (Semi-finalists).

-Optimal Inflation Targeting With Anchoring (with Robert Rowthorn), PERI Working Paper, June 2023.
-Forthcoming in Review of Keynesian Economics.
+Optimal Inflation Targeting With Anchoring (with Robert Rowthorn), Review of Keynesian Economics, May 2024.
+Working Paper, November 2023.

 Inflation Stabilization and Normal Utilization, Journal of Post Keynesian Economics, September 2023.
 Colgate Economics Department Working Paper, August 2023.